 Though entertaining, a channel for communication and business, too much social media use can be damaging to your confidence.
 Throughout the day, there should be moments where you unplug and disconnect from the digital social world.
 Allow yourself to live in the “real world” from time to time where you don’t feel the urge to compare.
 If scrolling through the profile of others really brings about negative emotions about yourself, you might consider ditching social media for several weeks.
 But what to do if you suspect you might be addicted to social media, and if it is ruining your self esteem?
-Here is something that will certainly help you limit your social media use.

 Be Mindful of Books and Movies

 Entertaining yourself with a good book or flick is a common pastime.
 However, the types of things you read and watch can have an impact on your self-esteem.
 Reading lots of fiction books, for instance, can blur the lines between fiction and reality.
 Romance novels in which the women are described as perfect in relationships that live happily ever after can create the illusion that you too should be perfect.
 Similarly, watching movies or television shows in which the leading men or women are gorgeous and perfect in every way can cause you to start overanalyzing your own life.